RFK Jr. admits putting dead bear cub in New York City's Central Park nearly 10 years ago

 "So many questions remain unanswered," she wrote.
 "How did the bear end up in Central Park?
 Was there foul play involved?
 Did she die in the park, or was she dumped there?"

-He said that luckily, the story had died until The New Yorker reported on it and asked him to verify it for a story about him and his campaign in the magazine.
+Kennedy said that luckily, the story had died off until The New Yorker reported on it and asked him to verify it for an article about him and his campaign in the magazine.

 "It's going to be a bad story," Kennedy predicted.